mre-code/groovysql/README.md

     mysql
     sqlite

+The dbClass for the connection defaults to the standard DriverManager class based on the scheme as follows:

+    vdb => com.denodo.vdp.jdbc.Driver
+    denodo => com.denodo.vdp.jdbc.Driver
+    snowflake => net.snowflake.client.jdbc.SnowflakeDriver
+    postgresql => org.postgres.Driver
+    mysql => com.mysql.cj.jdbc.Driver
+    sqlite => org.sqlite.JDBC

+In nonstandard situations the dbClass can be overridden through the Config file, typically for database driver debugging.

 ## Usage

 GroovySQL reads SQL input, submits SQL statements to a connected database, and formats the results in one of the output